svlc/nanoscripts/README.rst

 ++++

 Normalize file name(s) by dealing e.g. with whitespace or diacritics.

-By default, interactive mode is on, so every filename change needs to be confirmed.
+* By default, interactive mode is turned on, so every filename change needs to be confirmed.

 synopsis
 ^^^^^^^^